chef-boneyard/chef-web-docs-2016/includes_api_reporting/includes_api_reporting_endpoint_reports_runs_durations_get.rst

    * - Parameter
      - Description
    * - ``from``
      - Optional.
-Use to specify the start time before which node data will not be returned.
+Use to specify the time before which node data will not be returned.
 Use with ``until`` to define a range.
    * - ``until``
      - Optional.
-Use to specify the start time after which node data will not be returned.
+Use to specify the time after which node data will not be returned.
 Use with ``until`` to define a range.

 **Request**